syncfusion-content/ej2-vue-docs/ej2-vue/chat-ui/getting-started.md

 ## Add Syncfusion Vue packages

 Syncfusion packages are available at [npmjs.com](https://www.npmjs.com/search?q=ej2-vue).
-To use Vue Components, install the required npm package.
+To use Vue components, install the required npm package.

-This article uses the `Vue Chat UI Component` as an example.
+This article uses the `Vue Chat UI component` as an example.
 Install the `@syncfusion/ej2-vue-interactive-chat` package by running the following command:

 ```bash
 npm install @syncfusion/ej2-vue-interactive-chat --save